 Jones became well known for more than taking down the Alabama Crimson Tide in the Sugar Bowl and Marcus Mariota’s Oregon Ducks in the national championship game during his college football career.
 He gained criticism for tweeting that athletes shouldn’t have to go to classes because they were “pointless.”

 Nearly seven years after capturing OSU’s eighth NCAA national championship under head coach Urban Meyer, where is the former Buckeye today?
 He’s bounced around professional football and has even been a sheriff.

-Cardale Jones Pro Career
+Cardale Jones’ Rocky Pro Career After Ohio State

 After Jones scored two touchdowns and threw for 242 yards in the national title game, he returned to Ohio State in 2015 and parlayed that season into the Buffalo Bills selecting him in the fourth round of the 2016 NFL Draft.

 The 6-foot-5 passer had stints with the Bills, Los Angeles Chargers and on the Seattle Seahawks practice squad from 2016-19.
 He threw zero touchdowns and one interception in that time span.
 Jones’ hopes of becoming a star quarterback in the NFL were over, and now he looked to revive his career with a different league, that appeared to have more risks than rewards for its players.

 When the XFL began in 2019, he served as the starting quarterback of the DC Defenders.
 While he didn’t find a ton of success in the XFL, and the league folded due to the Coronavirus Global Pandemic, he pulled off a pretty cool trick play.
 But the XFL had given Jones something he did not get in his short time in the NFL: an opportunity to shine.
 When you ask casual football fans about the most recent XFL revival, Cardale Jones is one of the names you’ll hear them mention.